 - Workmanship check based on AQL Table

-About Power Bank Chargers Lab testing and Certification:
+About Power Bank Chargers Product testing and Certification:

 UL introduces the only dedicated power bank safety certification standard in the world.
 UL 2056 specifically addresses the global gap in safety standards for power banks, safeguarding consumers against bodily harm and property damage – protecting manufacturers from the risk of expensive recalls and damaged reputations.